0xcross24/aws-cloud-pracititioner/Chapter 02: Understanding Your AWS Account.md

 ![image](https://github.com/dannymoon-dev/aws-cloud-pracititioner/raw/master/images/Fri_Sep_17_2021_1631914591755.png)

 ## What's Available Under the Free Tier?
-1. Light implementation of most AWS services are available through the first 12 months of a new AWS account
+1. Light implementation of most AWS services are available through the first 12 months of a new AWS account.
-2. Light usage of certain AWS services that are always available even after your initial 12 months
+2. Light usage of certain AWS services that are always available even after your initial 12 months.

 https://aws.amazon.com/free/

 ## The 12-Month Free Tier
-- 30 GB of disk memory from Elastic Block Storage (EBS)
+- 30 GB of disk memory from Elastic Block Storage (EBS).
 - 500 MB/month of free storage on the Elastic Container Registry (ECR).
 ECR stores and manages Docker container images.
 - 50 GB of outbound data transfers and 2 million HTTP or HTTPS requests for CloudFront distribution.
     - CloudFront is Amazon's content delivery network that can be used to cache copies of your content to remote users at low latency rates.